davetang/learning_bam_file/README.md

 # Basic usage

-If you run SAMTools on the terminal without any parameters, all the available utilities are listed:
+If you run SAMtools on the terminal without any parameters, all the available utilities are listed:

 ```bash
 samtools